top of page

 Notable religious rituals regarding Easter commence on the Wednesday of Holy Week, after Tuesday night’s Hymn to Kassiani.
 On Wednesday, the priest blesses those visiting the church, so they are ready to receive Holy Communion on Thursday.
 This is, however, not a busy day at the church and only a few people come for the blessing, since the priest also bestows it on Thursday, too, just before Communion.

-Papa Yannis performing the liturgy on his own
+Papa Yannis performing the liturgy by himself

 I enjoyed my time in the village.
 Everybody I met was most hospitable.
 I learned a lot about the community simply through conversation with most of the inhabitants and through striking up friendships.